Over the past year, event organizers have continued to resiliently adapt their events to the formats that health standards require.

 First, we saw a simple transition from physical events to virtual formats, which was a lesser evil given the ban on all physical gatherings.
 We believe that this simple transition is not enough.

 Since the relaxation of health protocols, we've been hearing about hybrids everywhere.
-On the surface, it's the best of all worlds: creating connection while keeping costs down, and reaching the largest number of participants while reducing the event's carbon impact.
+On the surface, it's the best of both worlds: creating connection while keeping costs down, and reaching the largest number of participants while reducing the event's carbon impact.

 We need to lay the groundwork and understand which formats are best suited to which events